-- Have you noticed any difficulty with physical coordination since the injury?
+- Have you noticed any trouble with physical coordination since the injury?

-- Have you had any problems with memory or concentration since the injury?
+- Have you had any issues with memory or concentration since the injury?

-- Have you noticed any sensitivity or problems with your vision and hearing?
+- Have you noticed any sensitivity or changes with your vision and hearing?

 - Have you had any mood changes, including irritability, anxiety or depression?

-- Have you felt lethargic or easily fatigued since the injury?
+- Have you felt sluggish or easily fatigued since the injury?

 - Are you having trouble sleeping or waking from sleep?